The author's family on an outdoor adventure on San Juan Island. Credit: Lisette Wolter-McKinley

 7. Plan trips centered around being outside.

 Before the pandemic, I might have planned a trip to a new city and come up with a long list of places to visit while there.
 Now, the main event is going somewhere just to be outside.
 A few of my favorite ideas: booking a cabin in the woods or by the beach, or renting a camper van to stay in campgrounds in new landscapes.

 One pandemic boost

-There's no doubt that the pandemic has taken away a lot from so many families.
-But one plus for our family, at least, has been that we have gone on so many more walks, hikes and bike rides — that have kept us sane this past year.
-Before we'd have gone to a museum or aquarium.
+There’s no doubt that the pandemic has taken away a lot from so many families.
+But one plus for our family, at least, has been that we have gone on so many more walks, hikes and bike rides — they have kept us sane.

-When so many things have been closed, the outdoors have been the one constant remaining open.
-We have taken a campervan trip to Mount Rainier, camped on a beach and hiked in the North Cascades, among many smaller adventures.
-It's been clarifying for me: I don't want our family's happiness tied to extraneous things that can be taken away, rather we've found our happiness in being outside and being together.
-That is my continued hope for our family — and yours — in 2021.
+While so many things have been off-limits, the outdoors have been the one constant remaining open.
+We have taken a camper van trip to Mount Rainier, camped on a beach and hiked in the North Cascades, among many smaller adventures.
+It’s been clarifying for me: I don’t want our family’s happiness tied to extraneous things that can be taken away; rather, we’ve found our happiness in being outside and being together.
+That is my continued hope for our family — and yours — in 2022.

 Editor’s note: This article was first published in 2021 and updated for 2022.